-The Washington Post Democracy Dies in Darkness
+The Washington Post

 Quantum computers are straight out of science fiction.
-Take the 'traveling salesman problem,' where a salesperson has to visit a specific set of cities, each only once, and return to the first (it by the most efficient route possible.
+Take the "traveling salesman problem," where a salesperson has to visit a specific set of cities, each only once, and return to the first city by the most efficient route possible.
 As the number of cities increases, the problem becomes exponentially complex.
-It would take a laptop computer 1.000 years to compute the most efficient rould take a laptop computer 1.000 years to compute the most efficient rould between 22 cities, for example.
-A quantum computer could do this visitin minutes, possibly seconds.
+It would take a haptop computer 1,000 years to compute the most efficient route between 22 cities, for example.
+A quantum computer could 4 on this within minutes, possibly seconds.